Quasicrystalline Spin Liquid: Introduction

-In this letter, we construct an exactly solvable model of a quantum spin liquid on a {\it tri-coordinated} quasicrystal.
+In this work, we construct an exactly solvable model of a quantum spin liquid on a {\it tri-coordinated} quasicrystal.
 Specifically, our model is a generalization of the celebrated Kitaev-model \cite{Kitaev_2006} for spin-$\frac{1}{2}$ degrees of freedom on the quasicrystal, instead of the usual honeycomb lattice; see Refs.~\cite{ARCMP,trebst} for possible material explorations of Kitaev spin liquids.
 As we discuss in detail below, many aspects of our ground-state phase diagram will be distinct from the usual Kitaev spin liquid (and its various disordered versions, which have been studied extensively \cite{dis1,dis2,dis3,dis4}) as a result of the underlying quasicrystalline character.
 While the low energy emergent excitations remain Majorana fermions and $Z_2$ fluxes, their spectra --- in the bulk and at the edge --- are distinct from the standard results for their crystalline counterparts.
 All of our results rely on an extension of Lieb's theorem \cite{LiebPRL1994,Macris_1996} in the unusual quasicrystalline setting, and helps simplify the numerical diagonalization of the interacting Hamiltonian.
 Notably, our quasicrystalline spin liquid ground state is {\it not} flux free and (on average) contains an irrational flux per unit area.
 Moreover, the Majorana fermions are non-uniformly localized near the edge, exhibiting a five-fold rotational symmetry, while the bulk excitations remain gapped regardless of the choice of bond couplings.
+Our exactly solvable spin liquid serves as a useful and possibly first example of a time-reversal symmetric quasicrystalline spin liquid for spin-$\frac{1}{2}$ degrees of freedom, with a non-trivial pattern of (de-)localization along the bulk and edge as a function of energy.